Deb Louis Résumé and Curriculum Vitae

 • Following events of 9/11/01, designed and taught a course for Carroll Community College in understanding and responding to contemporary terrorism; adapted as topic for the USC/Upstate Senior Seminar in Interdisciplinary Studies, Spring 2005; adapted at the request of the Center for Police and Justice Studies at Eastern Kentucky Univ. to focus on gender perspectives.
 (Resulting Gender & Terrorism course has become a "core" course in EKU's Women & Gender Studies program.)

-• At the request of EKU's Center for Police & Justice Studies, am currently designing a course on Diversity & Corrections to debut in Summer 2011.
+• At the request of EKU's Center for Police & Justice Studies, designed courses on Diversity & Corrections and Policing & Civil Society, currently teaching both online.